 “Potential rapists can take advantage of this, knowing that the woman is in a weak position and might be afraid of being prosecuted,” she said.
 “Women become double victims.”

-The woman in this latest case had been drinking for six hours at the Rock Bottom Cafe, a local bar known for its cheap drinks, with its own kebab kiosk for exiting revellers.
+The woman in this latest case had been at the Rock Bottom Cafe, a local bar known for its cheap drinks, with its own kebab kiosk for exiting revellers.
 A Pakistani taxi driver who picked the woman up at 3am testified that she was “totally drunk” and fell asleep on the back seat.
 The woman, who works in a managerial position, asked to stop at a cash point, but after failing to withdraw money she was unable to pay the fare when she reached her building in the upscale waterfront community of Jumeirah Beach Residence.

 The taxi driver said a red Hyundai then pulled up, and two men got out.
 They said they knew the woman and paid the fare.

 “I saw her sitting in the front seat next to the driver.
 After that I drove away,” he was reported as saying.
 The woman says she was then taken to an apartment where the men repeatedly raped her, dragging her back as she tried to escape.

 “I noticed one of them filming me and I begged them to let me go but they ignored my pleas and laughed at me,” she told the court, according to The National newspaper.

 The victim’s 26-year-old French flatmate said the woman returned home at around 8.30am and appeared “confused”.
 She took her to a police station to report the assault.

 Two 20-year-old Iranian men are on trial for the assault, while the third has not been traced.
 They deny the charges.